codefresh-io/argo-hub/workflows/ci-simple/versions/0.0.1/docs/ci-simple.md

 * DOCKER_CONFIG_SECRET (required) - The k8s secret name from type docker-registry with all registries credentials you need to pull from or push to. defaults secret name `docker-config` . https://codefresh.io/csdp-docs/docs/getting-started/quick-start/create-ci-pipeline/#create-docker-registry-secret

 #### Volumes
-* docker-config - in order for this template to work a volume named `docker-config` must exist with DOCKER_CONFIG secret name.
+* docker-config - in order for this template to work a volume named `docker-config` must exist with DOCKER_CONFIG_SECRET name.
 ```
   volumes:
     - name: docker-config